cheind/autoregressive/etc/presentation/autoregressive.md

 \log p(\mathbf{X}=\mathbf{x}) = \log \sum_{y_i=1}^Y \exp\left[\log p(\mathbf{X}=\mathbf{x}|Y=y_i)p(Y=y_i)\right].
 $$

 The image on the right shows log probabilities as a single input image is incrementally rotated.
+Note, this is an unconditional log probability, which tells us whether the image is an inlier or outlier wrt. the model.

 ---
 ![bg fit right:35%](wavenet-classification.svg)